Propertydo.com Logo

 Earnest Money

 Earnest money is a sum of money that is submitted together with an offer to purchase.
-It is essentially proof that the buyer is sincere and serious in purchasing the property.
-"Good Faith Sum" is another name for this real estate lingo.
+It is proof that the buyer is sincere in purchasing the property.
+"Good Faith Sum" is another name for this term.

 The earnest money will be held by a neutral third party until the time of closing when it becomes part of the down payment.